How To Start a Cleaning Business: What You Can Expect To Earn

 Of course, making money is the ultimate goal of any business.
 But how much can you earn with a cleaning business in 2021?
 The short answer is: it depends.

 Let’s assume we’re talking about a standard residential cleaning company.
 The average base pay for a house cleaner in 2021 is $30,190.
 That’s about $14.50 an hour, working 40 hours a week.
+Additionally, your clients may tip you, but that’ll depend on your work and how much they’re willing to give.

 But you don’t just want to be a house cleaner.
 You want to be the business owner, although you might have to do a lot of the cleaning work until you’re ready or able to hire cleaners.
 So, how much can your cleaning business make?